 Democracy and Citizenship are concepts that boys learn early on with each class from Years 1-8 voting to elect a representative to send to the School Council.
 The Council was established in 2009 as an inclusive forum for discussion and decision making and a way of giving the boys a voice in the running of the school.

-Members meet monthly under the chairmanship of Deputy Head, Mr Brown, who insists that conventional committee procedures are followed.
+Members meet monthly under the chairmanship of Deputy Head (Pastoral), Mrs Savage, who insists that conventional committee procedures are followed.

 Class representatives take their roles extremely seriously and bring issues or concerns raised by their classes.
 Members of the School Council have regularly contributed to significant changes at St John’s including the installation of water fountains in the main playground, a review of the homework diary, the introduction of house ties and improvements to safety in the car park.

 The Eco Council

 All boys are offered the opportunity to take part in a school wide Eco Council, which has been instrumental in achieving the Green Flag award for the School.
 Boys regularly lead different initiatives such as recycling and switch-off fortnight to encourage all members of the School to be more eco-friendly.

 “St John’s dedicated staff and approach to learning has given both our boys a fantastic start - combining academic achievement with the chance to try new experiences.”